Business Major—Office Administration Concentration, Bachelor of Science Degree

 See also Medical Office Administration and Legal Office Administration

 Businesses and ministries look for diligent, organized employees who are motivated to assist others and thrive in fast-paced office environments.
-PCC’s Office Administration program trains students to be skilled, dependable, and valuable in the workplace.
+PCC’s office administration concentration trains students to be skilled, dependable, and valuable in the workplace.

-With a firm grasp of business and secretarial concepts, an office administration graduate can confidently step into a managerial position and run an efficient, organized office.
-Students are prepared to be outstanding in any office setting with proficiency in skills such as keyboarding, records management, accounting, the latest popular computer applications (including every component of the Microsoft Office suite), office procedures, and both verbal and written communication.
+With a firm grasp of business concepts and office procedures, an office administration graduate can confidently step into a managerial position and run an efficient, organized office.
+Students are prepared to be outstanding in any office setting with proficiency in skills such as keyboarding, records management, accounting, the latest popular computer applications (including every component of the Microsoft Office suite), and both verbal and written communication.

 Working successfully in an office environment requires not only technical skills but also interpersonal skills and highly developed character.
 PCC’s office students, through careful instruction and godly examples, are taught to be reliable, efficient, organized, friendly, and flexible, with an eye for detail and the ability to work independently or in a group setting.
 A highly skilled employee who has a strong testimony with employers, coworkers, and clients has a special opportunity to be a light for Christ in the workplace.